Fred's Classic ABU Reel Information

 BLACK SYNTHETIC LEATHER CASES

-The black synthetic leather cases came in three styles, listed below.
-The 5000D can be found in the third style case.
-The brown 5500 made in late 1975 and early 1976, also came packaged with the third style case which was inside a thin cardboard box.
-It should be noted that the correct handle is the 80mm power handle with twin flat knobs.
-The 90mm chrome handles would not fit inside any case.
-The 5000C was offered in all three styles.
+The black synthetic leather cases came in three styles.
+The brown 5500 manufactured in late 1975 and early 1976 was packaged in the last case shown.
+It should be noted that the correct 5500 handle for this case is the 80mm power handle with twin flat knobs.
+The 90mm chrome handles that were assembled to the brown 5500 in mid-1976 and on, would not fit inside any case.
 Some of the information provided here was from my dear friend Simon Shimomura.

 Ca. Late 1960’s “Ambassadeur Sweden” in script with crest